 (For, what more kindness should I hope to find?);

-So too, what share of each is given to me,
+Also, what share of each is given me,

 No man is perfect, faults the best announce,

 But who more hurts than helps me, I renounce.

 Bad friends, if we will not be vigilant

 To shun, cause years to be in grieving spent:

 In turn for benefits we freely give,

 Neglect, ill-treatment, treachery, we receive.

 We grow like those whose company we keep.